Program Areas

 Senior Program Officer

-Akilah manages the day-to-day development and implementation of corporate partnerships that diversify their procurement processes.
-She has over 18 years of service in the public sector, including eight years as a supply chain and certified diversity, equity and inclusion professional.
-Prior to joining LISC, Akilah served as the Business Equity Manager at the Port of Houston Authority where she served as the subject-matter expert and liaison to a network of individuals and local, state, and national organizations regarding small, diverse and women-owned business enterprise programs.
-Her acumen in economic inclusion, community partnership, and diverse-owned small business programming earned her the opportunity to serve on various boards and committees including a mayoral appointment to Commissioner for the City of Houston’s Office of Business Opportunity, and advisory councils for the Houston Minority Supplier Development Council, and Women’s Business Enterprise Alliance.
-Her passion is cultivating business culture and working with community-based organizations to contribute to the development of the diverse-and women-owned business community actively and positively across the country.
+Prior to joining LISC, Akilah served as the Business Equity Manager at the Port of Houston Authority, where she oversaw the Minority and Women-owned Business Enterprise (MWBE) program and was the subject-matter expert and liaison to a network of individuals and local, state, and national organizations regarding small and diverse-owned business programs.
+Her acumen in economic inclusion, community partnership, and diverse-owned business programming earned her the opportunity to serve on various boards and committees for agencies, including a mayoral appointment as Commissioner for the City of Houston’s Office of Business Opportunity, and advisory councils for the Houston Minority Supplier Development Council, and the Women’s Business Enterprise Alliance.
+Her passion lies in cultivating an inclusive business culture and working with community-based organizations to actively and positively contribute to the development of the diverse-owned business networks across the country.
+Akilah currently resides in Atlanta, where she enjoys sports and exploring the outdoors with her family

 Kanika Jefferson Photo